Continental Airlines: Headquarters

 On October 31, 1937, Continental moved its headquarters to Stapleton Airport in Denver, Colorado.
 Robert F. Six arranged to have the headquarters moved to Denver from El Paso, Texas, because Six believed that the airline should have its headquarters in a large city with a potential base of customers.

 At a 1962 press conference in the office of Mayor of Los Angeles Sam Yorty, Continental Airlines announced that it planned to move its headquarters to Los Angeles in July 1963.
 In 1963 Continental's headquarters moved to a two-story, $2.3 million building on the grounds of Los Angeles International Airport in Westchester, Los Angeles.
 The July 2009 Continental Magazine issue stated that the move "underlined Continental's western and Pacific orientation."

-On July 1, 1983, the airline's headquarters were relocated to the America Tower in the Neartown area of Houston, and would remain there until they ended up relocating in 1998.
+On July 1, 1983, the airline's headquarters were relocated to the America Tower in the Neartown area of Houston, and remained there until 1998.
 Stephen M. Wolf, the president of Continental said that the company moved its headquarters because Houston became the largest hub for Continental.

 In January 1997, Continental occupied 250000 sqft of space at the America Tower.
 In addition it had 200000 sqft of office space in a building in proximity to George Bush Intercontinental Airport and 75000 sqft in a building located on Fuqua Road in Houston.
 The airline planned to move into a new headquarters site; originally it wanted a single site for its operations.
 In September 1997, the airline officially announced that it would consolidate its Houston headquarters in Continental Center I. The airline scheduled to move around 3,200 employees in stages beginning in July 1998 and ending in January 1999.
 The airline consolidated the headquarters operation at the America Tower and three other local operations into Continental Center I and Continental Center II in the Cullen Center.
 Bob Lanier, Mayor of Houston, said that he was "tickled to death" by the airline's move to relocate to Downtown Houston.

 After the September 11 attacks and by September 2004 Continental laid off 24% of its clerical and management workers.
 Despite the reduction of the workforce, Continental did not announce any plans to sublease any of its space in Continental Center I and Continental Center II.

 In 2008 Continental renewed its lease for around 450000 sqft in Continental Center I. Before the lease renewal, rumors spread stating that the airline would relocate its headquarters to office space around George Bush Intercontinental Airport due to high fuel costs affecting the airline industry; the rumors stated that the airline was studying possibilities of less expensive alternatives to Continental Center I. The parties did not reveal the terms of the lease agreement.
+In 2017, United Airlines consolidated its 1,600 Houston-area employees into a 225,000 square feet lease in the 609 Main at Texas building.